 On 19 December 2011, the General Assembly adopted General Assembly Resolution 66/130, “Women and political participation.”
 The resolution called for more inclusivity in the political sphere, including acknowledging the importance of female political representation, eliminating laws preventing women’s participation in

-The Global Dialogue provides women the ability to highlight their experiences in the world of work and amplify the demand for the speedy ratification and national implementation of the newly adopted International Labor Organization (ILO) Convention 190.
-This new convention
+This event has been postponed to 2021.
+For any queries or further information, please contact Melissa Upreti at firstname.lastname@example.org.
+The Global Dialogue provides women the ability to highlight their experiences in the world of work and amplify the demand for

 With a focus specifically on the leisure and hospitality industry, this report highlights the high levels of sexual harassment women of color experience.
 A survey of over two-thousand female employees, results show that women in the food and hospitality service